End-to-end Neural Network Based Quadcopter control: Introduction

 \section{Introduction}

-\PARstart{N}{owadays} there is an increasing demand for autonomous quadcopters for various military and civilian applications \cite{Hassanalian2017ClassificationsAA}.
+Nowadays there is an increasing demand for autonomous quadcopters for various military and civilian applications \cite{Hassanalian2017ClassificationsAA}.
 For many applications such as emergency response, inspection, delivery or racing the drone must fly as fast, and as energy efficient as possible \cite{POFlight}.
 However, developing autonomous systems for aggressive high-speed flight still poses many challenges.
 One of these challenges is developing computationally efficient optimal control algorithms that take into account non-linear dynamics and actuator limits.

 Current state-of-the-art research on time-optimal quadcopter control focuses on making controllers track a reference guidance trajectory.
 Popular tracking methods include the differential-flatness-based controller (DFBC) \cite{NIEUWSTADT19962301, MinSnap, Faessler2018, tal2020accurate} and the traditional nonlinear-model-predictive controller (NMPC) \cite{aerospace4020031, Bicego2020, explicitMPC, torrente2021data, MPCC, TimeOpimalReplanning}.
 While the DFBC is more computationally efficient, traditional NMPC has gained a lot of popularity in quadcopter control due to advances in hardware.
 The advantages of NMPC over DFBC are improved tracking accuracy for dynamically infeasible trajectories as well as improved robustness to model mismatch \cite{MPC_DFBP} (especially by means of adaptive algorithms \cite{AdaptiveNMPC, torrente2021data}).
 Furthermore, in recent work, a traditional NMPC method was shown to outperform human pilots in a drone-racing task by tracking offline-generated time-optimal trajectories \cite{TimeOptimalPlanning}.
-An inherent limitation with all of these methods is that the aggressiveness and efficiency of the performed maneuver are fully determined by the trajectory to be tracked.
-Moreover, the generation of time-optimal trajectories is often computationally intensive and requires either offline calculation, or an online sub-optimal simplification in the form of polynomial guidance \cite{MinSnap, Mueller, tal2020accurate}, point mass trajectories \cite{TimeOpimalReplanning, tankasala2022smooth} or numerical approximation methods \cite{numericaltrajgen, successive_convexification, yu2022real}.
-Furthermore, to add control authority to the NMPC method, a margin is often defined to lower the actuator limits used for the trajectory generation.
-This reduces optimality since time-optimal control relies on saturating the actuators in a bang-bang fashion.